ClouDesire/docusaurus/docs/platform.md

   the correct execution (the application stack is declared by the vendor in the [onboarding process](onboarding.md))
-* Cloudesire installs the **vendor's application** and initializes the related databases into the VM deployed during the steps above mentioned
+* Cloudesire installs the **vendor's application** and initializes the related databases into the VM instance during the steps above mentioned
 * Cloudesire creates a specific **DNS entry** in order to make the application reachable by the customer (e.g. https://application\_name-order\_id.apps.cloudesire.com)